Information for Tier 4 students

 - regularly check your student (SHU) email account

-- respond to University emails, letters and phone calls quickly
+- respond to University emails, letters and phone calls promptly

 - keep your passport and visa up-to-date

-- your contact details change - for example, your phone number, address or email address - please update your details on My Student Record
+- your contact details change - for example, your phone number, address or email address - please update your details via My Student Record.

-- you get a new passport or new Tier 4 visa / BRP card
+- you get a new passport, Tier 4 visa or BRP card

 - you change your immigration status to a different visa type